sgoldenbird/co-coding/README.md

 ### 🤝 PR Rules

-- Submit a PR to the main branch by **Friday** each week.
+- Submit a PR to the main branch by **Saturday** each week.
-- Merge every Saturday.
+- Merge before every Tuesday.

 ### 🤝 Issue Rules